 You can earn recurring stock and bond dividends.
 Rising share prices can also help you receive long-term gains once you sell.

 Betterment is a leading robo-advisor that automatically invests your cash and rebalances your portfolio.
-This app can be your best option if you don’t want to self-manage your portfolio.
+This app could be your best option if you don’t want to self-manage your investments.

-You will invest in stock and bond index ETFs.
-Betterment uses your age, risk tolerance, and investing goals in recommending an asset allocation.
+With Betterment, you will invest in stock and bond index ETFs.
+The platform uses your age, risk tolerance, and investing goals when recommending an asset allocation.